 LaDon Kee is a general contractor living in Berthoud, CO.
 His wife, Patty, and he have had all three of their children attend and graduate LCS, the last one in 2014.
 He has been on the school board for over eight years and currently serves as the board Treasurer.
 LaDon is passionate about Christian education, and believes it is one of the best foundations we can give a child.

-His wife Sara and he both attended Christian schools during most of their K-12 education and believe very strongly in the value of a Christian education.
-Their two children (Amanda, age 17 and Nathan, age 15) have attended Longmont Christian School the past two years.
-Tim believes that his children thrive best in an environment that encourages and leads them spiritually.
-Christian schools help to reinforce the lessons that parents teach children at home.
-The school's vision for excellence in academics, service and biblical studies resonate with Tim, and he wants to be part of leading the school towards achieving its vision.
+Tim Betsch and his wife Sarah attended attended Christian Schools during most of their K-12 education and believe very strongly in the value of a Christian education.
+Their two children Amanda and Nathan previously attended Longmont Christian School, and Amanda graduated from LCS in 2017.
+Tim believes that children thrive best in an environment that encourages and leads them spiritually, and Christian schools help reinforce the lessons that parents teach their children at home.
+Tim resonated with Longmont Christian School’s vision for excellence in academics, service, and Biblical truth and wanted to be part of leading LCS towards this goal.

-Sherri has two children at LCS.
-A seventh grader and fourth grader.
-She has been active in PTO and in the classroom.
-She is very committed to the excellence and growth of LCS.
-With fresh ideas, dedication, and a passionate heart for education centered around Jesus, Sherri is very excited and honored to join the LCS board this year.
+Sherri has two children at LCS: an eighth grader and fourth grader.
+She has been active in the PTO and in the classroom.
+She is committed to the excellence and growth of LCS.
+With fresh ideas, dedication, and a passionate heart for education centered around Jesus, Sherri is very excited and honored to be on the LCS board.